Jasraj02/auction-site/README.md

 # auction-site
-Auction website made as part of COMP0178 Database Fundamentals
+Auction website made as part of the module: COMP0178 Database Fundamentals